Draegerwerk/sdc11073/Contributor_License_Agreement.md

 ## 2. Grant of Copyright License.

-You hereby grant to Us and to the recipients of the Project a perpetual, worldwide, non-exclusive, no-charge, royalty-free, transferable, copyright license to use the Contribution by all means, including, but not limited to, reproduce, publish, modify, prepare derivative works of, publicly display,
+You hereby grant to Us a perpetual, worldwide, non-exclusive, no-charge, royalty-free, transferable, copyright license to use the Contribution by all means, including, but not limited to, reproduce, publish, modify, prepare derivative works of, publicly display,